ahll19/ahll19.github.io/docs/_posts/2025-04-13-migrating_apps.md

 This install has been relatively unproblematic, and when I plugged in my Zigbee dongle it 'just worked'.
 I specifically used the *ZBDongle-E* model from Sonoff.

-Given that this 'just works' setup was based on docker, and I wanted to move it to a docker container in TrueNAS it should be easy right?
+Given that this 'just works' setup was based on Docker, and I wanted to move it to a Docker container in TrueNAS it should be easy right?
 To my surprise it actually was.

 ### Installation on TrueNAS